Invariance encoding in sliced-Wasserstein space for image classification with limited training data: Conclusion

 Finally, we note that the method is well-suited for the problems where the data at hand conform to the generative model stated in equation~\eqref{eq:2dgenerative_model}.
 One example where the data do not follow the generative model is classification problems involving natural unsegmented images (e.g., CIFAR10, imagenet datasets).
+However, some datasets (such as the OAM and Sign language datasets) contain unsegmented images, and the proposed method still outperforms the other methods in these datasets.
+In addition, our method can potentially be extended to be suitably applied to natural unsegmented images with more complex backgrounds.
+However, it would require redefining the problem statement and the generative model.
+One step forward in this direction is a few recent papers \cite{zhuang2022local,zhang2020deepemd} that consider images as a collection of patches.
+When an image is considered as a collection of patches, it might be possible to adaptively assign lower weights to the background and discard them automatically.
+However, these analyses require reformulation of the problem, which we leave to future work.
+Another potential solution is to use an object detection and segmentation method along with our proposed classification method.
 We also note that we have used some approximations and assumptions in the derivation for the spanning sets of shear and anisotropic scaling.
 However, we have shown that for practical purposes, these approximations work reasonably as we have seen in the results provided above.